 ESG risks have a large coverage and may have significant negative impacts and hinder the long-term sustainable growth of the Group.
-For environmental aspect, the risks may include climate change, energy efficiency, waste and noise management.
-For social aspect, the risks may involve employee's health and safety, supply chain and community engagement.
-For governance aspect, the Group should concern about compliance with laws and regulations, anticorruption and data privacy.
-Review of Operations
+For environmental aspect, the risks may include climate change, energy efficiency as well as waste and noise management.
+For social aspect, the risks may involve employee's health and safety, supply chain, community engagement, customer privacy as well as business ethics and integrity.
+For governance aspect, the Group should concern about board composition and diversity, compliance with laws and regulations, shareholders' rights as well as risk management and internal control.